MegviiRobot/MegBA/README.md

 ## Collaborate with Us
 Please check here for [MegBA's future plan](https://docs.google.com/document/d/1fHYuw_qRFHrBcGSeQ8Ld4y2wK9oxF0am3xA9r6veUwM/edit?usp=sharing).

-If you are intereted in MegBA and want to collaborate, you can:
+If you are interested in MegBA and want to collaborate, you can:
 * Apply for an Internship at Megvii Research 3D, please send your resume to ur@megvii.com, with your expected starting date. (subject: 3D组CUDA实习生-Name) Unfortunately, now we are only able to host interns with work authorization in China.
 * As an external collaborator (coding), just fork this repo and send PRs.
 We will review your PR carefully (and merge it into MegBA).
 * As an algorithm/novelty contributor, please send an email to MegBA@googlegroups.com.